isblab/wdr76_spin1_nucleosome/README.md

 * `cluster_center_model.rmf3` : representative bead model of the major cluster
 * `chimera_densities.py` : to view the localization densities (.mrc files)
 * `xlviol` : Directory containing the logs for crosslink violations
+* `dmaps` : Directory containing the average distance maps computed for all protein pairs
+* `prism_output` : Directory containing the output from PrISM

 ## Information